Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ls
 ```

 Remember that files and directories whose names begin with a period are hidden by default.
-To include these items in a directory listing, use a `-a` flag with the `ls` command:
+To include these items in a directory listing, use a `-a` flag:

 ```bash
 ls -a